Fox’s Glacier Mints are the leading mint-flavoured boiled sweets in Britain.

 Walter Fox establishes the business

-Walter Richard Fox (1862 – 1951) was born to a Baptist Leicestershire farming family.
+Walter Richard Fox (1862 – 1951) was born into a Baptist Leicestershire farming family.
 He built up a wholesale grocery business on York Road in Leicester.

 Fox was an inventor, and began to manufacture confectionery from 1895.
-He was producing over 100 different lines by 1897.
+Within two years he had expanded his range to include over 100 different product lines.

-Eric Fox invented the Glacier Mint, which would on to become the leading product for the business, by mistake during the First World War.
-It was the first time a transparent peppermint sweet had been introduced.
+Eric Fox invented the first transparent peppermint by mistake during the First World War.
 Wartime obstacles prevented Fox from installing the necessary machinery to mass produce the product.
 Clear Mint Fingers were finally introduced from 1918, and were sold in large glass jars.
 Acting on his wife’s advice, Fox renamed the sweets Glacier Mints from 1919, and introduced the polar bear trademark.
+Glacier Mints became the leading product.

-Eric Fox drove the growth of the company from a purely local business to a national concern.
-He believed in the potential for Glacier Mints, and advertised extensively in newspapers.
+Eric Fox believed in the potential for Glacier Mints, and advertised extensively in newspapers.
+Glacier Mints soon became the leading product for the company.

 Eric Fox would later relate that he had not set out to make a lot of money, but to serve the public with a quality product.